jackohughes/ghc-proposals/proposals/0000-linear-types.rst

   ``x@C _ _`` can be considered linear (it is as much a practical question of whether there is a reasonable way to implemet such a check as a theoretical question of whether we can justify it).
+- There is no account yet of linear pattern synonyms.

 Costs and Drawbacks